Abishek2k04/Abishek2k04/README.md

 ## 📌 About Me

 **Hi!
-I'm Abishek, a passionate Data Scientist who loves working with data, building machine learning models, and uncovering insights to drive impactful decisions.
-I enjoy solving complex problems and continuously learning new technologies in the AI & Data Science space.**
+I'm Abishek, a passionate Data Scientist who loves working with data, building machine learning models, and uncovering insights to drive impactful decisions.  continuously learning new technologies in the AI & Data Science space.**

 🔹 Skilled in Python, SQL, and Machine Learning, Deep Learning